adventuremomblog

 This is a great option if you love connecting with the outdoors during the day and want to experience luxury indoors at night.

-The sliding glass door leads you outside to the covered porch that includes two chairs and a table, plus a picnic table and fire ring.
+The sliding glass door leads you outside to the covered porch, with two chairs and a table, a picnic table, and a fire ring.
 You don’t have to worry about bringing bedding because linens and towels are included.

 Petoskey RV Resort is conveniently located about 7 minutes from Bay Harbor, 10 minutes from downtown Petoskey, and 20 minutes from the Petoskey State Park.